-B. Cognitive (thinking) skills

-On completion of this programme the successful student will be able to:

-- critically and reflectively evaluate advanced scholarship in the theological disciplines, applying a variety of critical methods, assessing views and theories and, where appropriate, proposing alternatives; - 2. evaluate methodologies employed in the theological disciplines and develop critiques of them; - construct and articulate an integrative, coherent, well-informed, critically engaged and sustained argument and develop original application of the knowledge and understanding it contains; - demonstrate competence in postgraduate research skills through a substantial research project or a dissertation and project.

-Teaching/learning methods

-Students learn cognitive skills through the teaching and learning methods outlined above.
-Each module, whatever the format of the teaching, involves discussion of key issues in order to develop the intellectual skills described.

-Additional methods of particular importance in the development of these intellectual skills are the deliberate modelling of these skills in lectures and classes; the individual feedback given on class contributions and assessed work: provision of special sessions on research skills and methodologies; and individual dissertation supervisions.
-Moreover, a number of the teaching and learning methods mentioned above are employed with the intention that they should especially contribute to the development of these skills.
+B C ognitive (thinking) skills Teaching/learning methods On completion of this programme the successful student will be able to: Students learn cognitive skills through the teaching and learning methods outlined above.
+Each module, whatever the format a d n a ritically and reflectively evaluate advanced scholarship in the theological lisciplines, applying a variety of critical nethods, assessing views and theories and, where appropriate, proposing liternatives; of the teaching, involves discussion of key issues in order to develop the intellectual skills described.
+Additional methods of particular 2. e tł evaluate methodologies employed in the theological disciplines and develop pritiques of them; importance in the development of these intellectual skills are the deliberate modelling of these skills in lectures and classes; the individual feedback given on c e d k construct and articulate an integrative, coherent, well-informed, critically engaged and sustained argument and levelop original application of the mowledge and understanding it contains; class contributions and assessed work; provision of special sessions on research skills and methodologies; and individual dissertation supervisions.
+Moreover, a number of the teaching and learning methods mentioned above are employed with the intention that they should p s lemonstrate competence in oostgraduate research skills through a substantial research project, or a lissertation and project. especially contribute to the development of these skills.
 These include guided independent reading; student-led seminars with questions and discussion; practical exercises and simulations; problem analysis; class reading and discussion of primary texts; role play.

-Assessment Method

-The various assessment methods employed (see 'Knowledge and Understanding' - Assessment) all place great emphasis, as shown in the assessment criteria, on the learner's ability to demonstrate these skills.
-Both written pieces - essays, written examinations, dissertations - and oral presentations (e.g., student-led seminars) provide a vehicle for the demonstration of these skills.
+Assessment Method The various assessment methods employed (see 'Knowledge and Understanding' - Assessment) all place great emphasis, as shown in the assessment criteria, on the learner's ability to demonstrate these skills.
+Both written pieces (essays, written examinations, dissertations) and oral presentations (e.g., student-led seminars) provide a vehicle for the demonstration of these skills.
+On c ractical skills completion of the programme the essful student will be able to: Teaching/learning methods Students learn practical skills across the teaching programme.
+With regard to project work, students receive research re rticulate systematic and creative esponses to typical issues arising in Christian theology and ministry; skills training and one-on-one tutorial supervision. to a 3. p communicate those responses clearly o specialist and non-specialist udiences; lan and execute a substantial esearch project and/or dissertation.
+Growing originality in the application of knowledge is modelled by faculty, forms a key dimension in class discussions and debates, is cultivated in simulations, practical exercises and problem analysis, and constitutes a major component of the

-C. Practical skills

-On completion of the programme the successful student will be able to:

-- articulate systematic and creative responses to typical issues arising in Christian theology and ministry; - communicate those responses clearly to specialist and non-specialist audiences; - 3. plan and execute a substantial research project and/or dissertation.

-Teaching/learning methods

-Students learn practical skills across the teaching programme.
-With regard to project work, students receive research skills training and one-on-one tutorial supervision.

-Growing originality in the application of knowledge is modelled by faculty, forms a key dimension in class discussions and debates, is cultivated in simulations, practical exercises and problem analysis, and constitutes a major component of the formative objectives of assessment.
-Assessment Method Students' practical skills are assessed by essay, exam and dissertation and, in particular, by student-led seminars and assessed applied research projects.
+Assessment Method Students' practical skills are assessed by essay, exam and dissertation and, in particular, by student-led seminars and assessed applied research projects. -- ---